NYC-FIRST/SystemcoreTesting/testprojects/First Test June 25 2026/A301_MANUAL_FIRMWARE_UPDATE_VIA_TERMINAL.md

 true
 ```

-## Find the A301 UUID
+## Step 2: Find the A301 UUID

-List REV devices on the Motioncore bus:
+List REV devices on Motioncore D0:

 ```bash
 curl -i -b rhc2.cookies "$HOST/v1/bus/$BUS/rev/devices"
 ```

-Find the A301 entry in the response.
-It should include fields such as CAN ID, type, and UUID.
+Find the A301 entry in the response and copy its `uuid`.

-Copy the A301 UUID and set it:
+Then set:

 ```bash
 UUID="PASTE_A301_UUID_HERE"
 ```

-In the test case that produced this note, the A301 was using default CAN ID `3`.
+In the original test, the A301 was on default CAN ID `3`.

+> [!TIP]
+> The UUID is not the CAN ID.
+The CAN ID may be `3`, but the update API needs the full UUID returned by the RHC2 device list.

-## Create a Firmware Update Session
+## Step 3: Create a Firmware Update Session

 ```bash
 curl -i -b rhc2.cookies -X POST "$HOST/v1/bus/$BUS/revup/update/can/" \